-- A. A sign that interferes in any way with a traffic control sign or device or prevents clear and unobstructed views of traffic control signs or devices or approaching or merging traffic or does not comply with chapter 10.32 of the Oregon City Municipal Code. - B. A sign that contains, includes or is illuminated by any flashing or revolving, rotating or moving light or moves or has any animated or moving parts which move or rotate or change more than once (1) per day, except as otherwise allowed within this code. - C. A sign with lighting that is not effectively shielded to prevent beams or rays of light from being directed at any portion of the main traveled right-of-way of a state highway, unless the lighting is of such low intensity or brilliance that it does not cause glare or impair the vision of the driver of a motor vehicle or otherwise interfere with the operations thereof. - D. A sign located upon a tree, or painted or drawn upon a natural feature. - E. A sign that obstructs free ingress to or egress from any door, window or fire escape, alley, drive or fire lane, or is attached to a fire escape. - F. Any sign with an area larger than twelve (12) square feet, six (6) square feet per sign face on an undeveloped lot or parcel of property. - G. A sign not otherwise in compliance with any provision of this code, Oregon law or the terms and conditions of any valid sign permit issued under this chapter. - H. Attention flags. - I. A-frame signs with an area larger than twelve (12) square feet, six (6) square feet per sign face or taller than three (3) feet. - J. Air blown signs. - K. Billboards. - L. Signs on fences or fencing. - M. Banners unless otherwise allowed by this chapter. - N. Abandoned signs.
+- It is unlawful for the following signs to be constructed or maintained except as otherwise provided in this chapter: - A. A sign that interferes in any way with a traffic control sign or device or prevents clear and unobstructed views of traffic control signs or devices or approaching or merging traffic or does not comply with chapters 10.32 or 8.08 of the Oregon City Municipal Code1/2. - B. A sign that contains, includes or is illuminated by any flashing or revolving, rotating or moving light or moves or has any animated or moving parts which move or rotate or change more than once three (13) times[LT20] per day28, except as otherwise allowed within this code2- - C. A sign with lighting that is not effectively shielded to prevent beams or rays of light from being directed at any portion of the main traveled right-of-way of a state highway, unless the lighting is of such low intensity or brilliance that it does not cause glare or impair the vision of the driver of a motor vehicle or otherwise interfere with the operations thereof;- - D. A sign located upon a tree, or painted or drawn upon a natural feature - E. A sign that obstructs free ingress to or egress from any door, window or fire escape, alley, drive or fire lane, or is attached to a fire escape - F. Any sign with an display area larger than twelve (12) square feet, six (6) square feet per sign face on an undeveloped lot or parcel of property:- - G. A sign not otherwise in compliance with any provision of this code, Oregon law or the terms and conditions of any valid sign permit issued under this chapter2. - H. Attention flags:- - A-frame signs with an display area larger than twelve (12) square feet, six (6) square feet per sign face or taller than three (3) feet:-